What is a CV summary? (& example to copy and paste)

 Looking for waiting staff work?
 Highlight your skills, qualifications, and work experience in a professional summary on your waiter CV.

-Related CV samples: Waiting staff CV, McDonalds CV, restaurant manager CV, barista CV
+📜 Related CV samples: McDonalds CV, restaurant manager CV, barista CV

-Check out this example supervisor CV summary to get some ideas for writing your own:
+Take inspiration from this supervisor CV summary example to craft your own:

 Here’s an effective customer service CV summary that uses hard numbers to showcase the candidate’s excellent customer service skills:

-If you’re applying for administrative roles, you’ll need to highlight your time management and organisational skills on your CV:
+If you’re applying for administrative roles, highlight your time management and organisational skills on your CV:

-Here’s an example personal summary for a CV written by a teacher for inspiration:
+Here’s the best personal summary for a CV written by a teacher:

 If you’re working for the NHS, you’ll need lots of hard skills related to your medical abilities, so emphasise them in your healthcare assistant CV summary.